Learning the wrong programming language will stall your career.

-The question and answer site Quora has a question about which programming language you should learn.
+The Q&A site Quora has a question about which programming language you should learn.
 The page has been viewed over 466,000 times.

-More than 100 developers took the time to answer and cheer for their favorite language.
+More than 100 developers took the time to write an answer and cheer for their favorite language.
 And the answers amount to 95,387 words (yes, we counted).

 JR Tolkien's "The Hobbit" has 95,022 words and it was turned into three epic movies.
 Yet a question about learning a new coding language has it beat by 300 words.

-Entry-level developers fall in love with the coding language adopted by their favorite startups.
-The dream is that if you learn the software stack of the companies you use every day then perhaps you'll will work at your favorite startup, or one just like it.
+Aspiring developers fall in love with the coding language used by their favorite startups.
+“Hey, Airbnb uses XYZ software languages and tools, so I want to learn it too!”.
+The dream is that if you learn the software of the companies you use every day, then perhaps you'll will work at your favorite startup, or one just like it.

 At our coding bootcamp we train students in .NET because it's used by the type of company you should target if you want a great job, in any area of the country.